Community Partner Spaces

 - Rebecca, Daniel, Bobby, Mikey, Flora, Tomi, Dena, Lisi, Mia & Levi Weiss, in honor of Emuna Shir

 Our Community Partners & Installations

 Shedd Aquarium: Thanks to a one-of-a-kind donation by the John G. Shedd Aquarium, near life-size models of a mother humpback whale and her calf were raised 24 feet into the air and installed on the ceiling of the hospital’s Pritzker Foundation Lobby.
 In addition, the Shedd Aquarium’s calming and fun presence throughout the Kenneth and Anne Griffin Emergency Center transports guests to lively habitats around the world where unique and fascinating animals thrive.

 The Field Museum

-: In each of its four cases on the first floor, the museum features a scene from Illinois’ prehistoric past: from an underwater reef to a tropical swamp, then a land ruled by dinosaurs and later, a home to Ice Age mammoths.
-The backlit scenes use lenticular printing technology to create a three dimensional effect.
+The Field Museum: In each of its four cases on the first floor, the museum features a scene from Illinois’ prehistoric past: from an underwater reef to a tropical swamp, then a land ruled by dinosaurs and later, a home to Ice Age mammoths.
+The backlit scenes use lenticular printing technology to create a three-dimensional effect.
 Accompanying the images are real fossils and fossil casts from The Field Museum’s extensive collection.